 \subsection{Downtown Los Angeles}

-In Figure \ref{fig:LA_mixed_discrete}, we show the mixed-membership (TDMM-SBM) and discrete (TDD-SBM) block assignments of two-block models of the downtown Los Angeles system.
-For the TDMM-SBM, the we scale the size of a given node $i$ in our plots based on $\sum_gC_{ig}$.
-We refer to these sums as ``C total'' values.
-These values correlate strongly with node degree (specifically, the sum of in-degree and out-degree), which is evident in the similarity of node sizes in the left and right panels of Figure \ref{fig:LA_mixed_discrete}.
+In Figure \ref{fig:LA_mixed_discrete}, we show the mixed-membership (TDMM-SBM) and degree-corrected discrete (TDD-SBM) block assignments of two-block models of the downtown Los Angeles bicycle-sharing network.
+For the TDMM-SBM, we scale the size of each node $i$ in our plots based on its value of $\sum_gC_{ig}$.
+We refer to these sums as `C total' values.
+These values correlate strongly with node degree (specifically, the sum of the in-degree and the out-degree)}, which is evident in the similarity of node sizes in the left and right panels of Figure \ref{fig:LA_mixed_discrete}.
 For both models, we observe that home and work blocks are interspersed geographically.
-(We will soon describe our method for determining the block labels in Figure \ref{fig:LA_mixed_discrete}.)
-The TDMM-SBM result reveals a group of stations (which we color in gray) in the left panel of Figure \ref{fig:LA_mixed_discrete} are neither strongly home-identified nor strongly work-identified; instead, they possess a roughly even mixture of the two types.
-For this network, the TDD-SBM output is very similar to what we obtain from a discretization of the TDMM-SBM output (which we discretize by assigning each node $i$ to the block with the maximum value of its $C_{ig}$ parameter), but this is not true for all of our bicycle-sharing networks.
+As part of our discussion in this subsection, we will describe our method for determining the block labels in Figure \ref{fig:LA_mixed_discrete}.

+The TDMM-SBM result reveals a group of stations (which we color in gray) in the left panel of Figure \ref{fig:LA_mixed_discrete} that are neither strongly home-identified nor strongly work-identified.
+Instead, they possess a roughly even mixture of the two types.
+For this network, the TDD-SBM output is very similar to what we obtain from a discretization of the TDMM-SBM output (where we discretize by assigning each node $i$ to the block with the maximum value of its $C_{ig}$ parameter), but this is not true for all of our bicycle-sharing networks.